fragcolor-xyz/shards/README.md

 ## Usage

-Shards files end with extension `.edn`.
-These scripts can be directly run from the console using the following script (from the `/build` folder):
+Shards files end with extension `.edn` and can be directly run from the console using the following script (from the `/build` folder):

 ```
-./cbl <filename.edn>
+./shards <filename.edn>
 ```

 Shards language API and features are documented [here](https://docs.fragcolor.xyz/) while example codes and tutorials can be found [here](https://learn.fragcolor.xyz/).